khanhvu207/khanhvu207.github.io/_posts/2024-08-30-jane_street_aug24.md

 ## My approach

-But, what does it mean for Aaron to win?
+What does it mean for Aaron to win?
-The universe that Aaron and Beren reside in is controlled by a demon (?).
+The universe that Aaron and Beren reside in is controlled by a demon, I assume.
 This demon loves upside down binary trees, so it generates an infinite number of binary trees out of boredom.
 Among these trees, if there exists a tree that allows Aaron to keep playing indefinitely, then we say that he wins with non-zero probability.